-- 6.2.2.
-A credit assessment under cl.
-6.2.1 for new residential consumers must include: [updated 6.1.1(b)] - (a) consideration of the consumer's financial circumstances, including: [updated 6.1.1 (b) (i)] - (i) employment status (e.g. part-time, full-time, casual, unemployed, selfemployed, retired); and - (ii) employment type (e.g. professional, student, hospitality, retail, construction); and - (iii) affordability indicators (e.g. income, age, time at current address, residential status, data held within credit file, financial hardship indicators, general expenses, telecommunication expenses); and

-Note: this does not require a CSP to request evidence from the customer about their financial circumstances unless the CSP can demonstrate a risk proportionate to the risk of collecting personal information.

-(b) an external credit check from a credit reporting body.
+- (a) take into account the consumer's financial circumstances, including: [updated 6.1.1(b)(i)] - (i) employment status (e.g. part-time, full-time, casual, unemployed, full-time student, self-employed, retired); and - (ii) if employed, employment type (e.g. professional, hospitality, retail, construction); and - (iii) at least 2 affordability indicators (e.g. income, age, time at current address, residential status, data held within credit file, general expenses, telecommunication expenses); and - Note: this does not require a CSP to request evidence from the consumer about their financial circumstances unless the CSP can demonstrate a risk proportionate to the risk of collecting and retaining personal information. - (b) Include an external credit check from a credit reporting body.
 [6.1.1(b)(ii)]